learn-co-curriculum/react-ts-information-flow-code-along/README.md

 ## Getting Started

-Assuming you've pulled down the starter code and ran `npm install` and `npm start`, you should see a few rectangles in your browser.
+Assuming you've pulled down the starter code and ran `npm install` and `npm start`, you should see a few TypeScript errors being thrown in the browser.
+That's okay, you will fix those as you continue through this code along.
+Feel free to click the 'X' in the top right corner to close them out for the time being.
+Now, you should see rectangles in your browser.
 The large outer rectangle will be a random color every time you refresh the page, but the two smaller rectangles inside will always have a white background.

 Take a moment to familiarize yourself with the code base.
 We have a simple application that renders a single `Parent` component and two `Child` components.